 Summary: This article will show you how to fix "Convert to APFS" option not available or greyed out in Disk Utility issue.
 Before fixing and converting your drive to APFS, please make sure that you have backed up all important data.
-You can also free download iBoysoft Mac Data Recovery to get lost data back.
+You can also free download iBoysoft Data Recovery for Mac to get lost data back.

 Overview of Apple File System (APFS)

 It's hard to believe that Apple's speedy Macs have used a file system that was developed more than 30 years ago.
 Until 2017, Apple released macOS 10.13 High Sierra.
 One of the notable features of macOS High Sierra is the introduction of the APFS file system, which has replaced HFS+ as the default file system of Apple Mac.

 APFS is a modern file system for all Apple products, such as iPhone and iPad.
 Yeah, pedal to the metal.
 APFS has a number of features that set it apart from older file systems, including clones, volume, full disk encryption, space sharing, sparse files, etc. It is also optimized for future use, like smarter backups and faster updates, and things we haven't even thought about yet.